 We at Scottish Rugby Blog Towers love a good debate and want to encourage as many of our readers as possible to get involved with the discussions in the comments section on the website.
-Having gone for the first few months and years with very little in the way of comments, we are delighted people are getting involved.
+Having gone for the first few years with very little in the way of comments, we are delighted people are getting involved but it should be

 - We welcome debate and dissent, but personal attacks, persistent trolling and mindless abuse will not be tolerated.
 We’re happy to see the sort of debate you’d hear in the stands, on the sidelines and in the clubhouse but won’t allow the debate to become personal as it ruins the experience for everyone else.
 If someone else’s argument is flawed please point out why rather than calling them an idiot or a troll.

 - Keep it relevant.
 Stay on topic.
 If we think a comment is off topic we reserve the right to remove it.
 If there’s not an article on the issue you want to comment on you could contact us about writing an article instead.
 We realise this may not always be possible if news breaks and we are not around to post it, so this should be seen as a guideline.
-For example comments on a breaking bit of Scotland squad news will usually be ok on a recent Scotland team post, however we may move your comment if a separate more suitable article is posted later on.
-Another example is team news for internationals will almost always get its own post; posting the team list will be removed so that the discussion can take place on the relevant post.
+For example, comments on a breaking bit of Scotland squad news will usually be ok on a recent Scotland team post,

 - Avoid repetition or posting the same comment on multiple posts.
 We may remove comments if we feel someone is making the same point repeatedly without justification or for attention.
 Please use the “reply” button as much as possible to keep the posts threaded rather than making a new comment about an issue being discussed elsewhere.